cyberciph3r/LotusRhythms/README.md

 ## Backend
 The backend of LotusRhythms is powered by Node.js and Express.
 The server handles API calls, facilitating smooth communication between the frontend and the MongoDB database.

-## Assumptions Made
-While completing the assignment, the following assumptions were made:
 ### Payment Success:
 Assumed that the payment process is always successful.
 Omitted the implementation for payment processing, as specified in the instructions.